 You can encourage your team to share their knowledge by:

 - Having one-on-ones focused on individual team members’ professional development

 - Pairing up team members with complementary skills.

-Of course, formal training opportunities in line with your team members’ professional goals are the ideal.
+Of course, formal training opportunities in line with your team members’ professional goals are ideal.

 However, you can incentivize your teams every day.